Unextendible entangled bases and more nonlocality with less entanglement: Introduction

-In this work, we establish connections between unextendible entangled bases and the phenomenon of more nonlocality with less entanglement.
+In this work, we establish connections between two \emph{a priori} far-flung concepts of quantum information, viz. unextendible entangled bases and the phenomenon of more nonlocality with less entanglement.
 Unlike in the original work, we are able to demonstrate the phenomenon already for two qubits, the minimal-dimensional multiparty system.
-We present here a general version of the above phenomenon using the setting of conclusive local state discrimination.
-We further show that conclusive local state discrimination is useful to examine the degree of nonlocality of ensembles that cannot be perfectly distinguished by LOCC.
-For the case of two qubits, we obtain a complete characterization of the possible combinations which may occur within the setting of conclusive state discrimination under LOCC.
+We present here a general version of the above phenomenon using the setting of unambiguous local state discrimination (unlike the deterministic scenario considered in Ref.~\cite{Horodecki03}).
+Therefore, the present version of the phenomenon provides potentially more ensembles that can be employed for secure information processing, while the cost of preparing such ensembles might be less than what was required before.
+We further show that unambiguous local state discrimination is useful to examine the degree of nonlocality of ensembles that cannot be perfectly distinguished by LOCC.
+For the case of two qubits, we obtain a complete characterization of the possible combinations which may occur within the setting of unambiguous state discrimination under LOCC.